-In very early spring, before the leaves unfurl, Chinese witch-hazel has fragrant, spicy-scented deep yellow flowers with a tinge of red, crinkled like confetti.
-The new foliage is yellowish-green, deepening to medium green over the summer and turning yellow in fall.
+In very early spring, before the leaves unfurl, Chinese witch-hazel blooms a deep yellow with a tinge of red on strap-like, crinkled flowers.
+Flowers have a spicy-scented fragrance.
+The new foliage is yellowish-green, deepening to medium green over the summer and turning buttery yellow in fall.

 - Zone 8

 Flower Color & Fragrance: